followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxSlideOut/1 Configuration/onMenuGroupRendered.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **menuGroupRendered** event.
+A function that is executed when a group menu item is rendered.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after a menu item group element is rendered.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->